bitfront-exchange/bitfront-api-docs/api/trade/v1-trade-openOrders-delete.md

 <td>

-Long의
-배열입니다.the list of the order IDs
+Array of Long. the list of the order IDs

 </td>